What Do You See in Common? Learning Hierarchical Prototypes over Tree-of-Life to Discover Evolutionary Traits: Introduction

 \section{Introduction}

-A central goal in biology is to discover the observable characteristics of organisms, or \textit{traits} (e.g., {beak color, stripe pattern, and fin curvature}), that help in discriminating between species and understanding how organisms evolve and adapt to their environment \cite{houlerossoni2022}.
-For example, discovering traits inherited by a group of species that share a common ancestor on the tree of life (also referred to as the \textit{phylogenetic tree}, see Figure \ref{fig:teaser}) is of great interest to biologists to understand how organisms diversify and evolve \cite{o2011morphobank}.
-The measurement of such traits with evolutionary signals, termed \textit{evolutionary traits}, is not straightforward and often relies on subjective and labor-intensive human expertise and definitions \cite{simoes2017giant,sereno2007logical}, hindering rapid scientific advancement \cite{lurig2021}.
+A central goal in biology is to discover the observable characteristics of organisms, or \textit{traits} (e.g., {beak color, stripe pattern, and fin curvature}), that help in discriminating between species and understanding how organisms evolve and adapt to their environment \citep{houlerossoni2022}.
+For example, discovering traits inherited by a group of species that share a common ancestor on the tree of life (also referred to as the \textit{phylogenetic tree}, see Figure \ref{fig:teaser}) is of great interest to biologists to understand how organisms diversify and evolve \citep{o2011morphobank} (see Appendix \ref{sec:bio_background} for more details on the biological motivation of this problem).
+However, the measurement of such traits with evolutionary signals, termed \textit{evolutionary traits}, is not straightforward and often relies on subjective and labor-intensive human expertise and definitions \citep{simoes2017giant,sereno2007logical}, hindering rapid scientific advancement \citep{lurig2021}.

-With the growing availability of large-scale image repositories in biology containing {millions of images} of organisms \cite{van2018inaturalist,singer2018survey,wah2011caltech}, there is an opportunity for machine learning (ML) methods to discover evolutionary traits automatically from images \cite{lurig2021,elhamod2023discovering}.
-This is especially true in light of recent advances in the field of explainable ML, such as the seminal work of ProtoPNet \cite{chen2019looks} and its variants \cite{rymarczyk2021protopshare,rymarczyk2022interpretable,nauta2021neural} which find representative patches in training images (termed \textit{prototypes}) capturing discriminatory features for every class.
+With the growing availability of large-scale image repositories in biology containing {tens of thousands} of species of organisms \citep{van2018inaturalist,singer2018survey,wah2011caltech}, there is an opportunity for machine learning (ML) methods to discover evolutionary traits automatically from images, especially those that differentiate visually or genetically similar species \citep{lurig2021,elhamod2023discovering}.
+This is especially true in light of recent advances in the field of explainable ML, such as the seminal work of ProtoPNet \citep{chen2019looks} and its variants \citep{rymarczyk2021protopshare,rymarczyk2022interpretable,nauta2021neural} which find representative patches in training images (termed \textit{prototypes}) capturing discriminatory features for every class.
 We can thus cast the problem of discovering evolutionary traits into asking the following question: \textit{what image features or {prototypes} are \textit{common} across a group of species with a shared ancestor in the tree of life that are absent in species with a different shared ancestor?}

 For example, in Figure \ref{fig:teaser}, we can see that the four species of birds on the left descending from the blue node show the common feature of having ``long tails'', unlike any of the descendant species of the red node.
 Learning such common features at every internal node as a hierarchy of prototypes can help biologists generate novel hypotheses of species diversification (e.g., the splitting of blue and red nodes) and accumulation of evolutionary trait changes.